 Staff indicated that performing and managing ISP studies should be responsibilities for PAs as part of program/portfolio design and/or business plans.
 Staff also clarified that if PAs commit to this process, the ISP study outcomes from project-based efforts may be applied prospectively.

 One implementer proposed eliminating custom or site-specific ISP studies from the ISP Guide and replacing them with the Standard Practice Baseline selection process.
-Since this is an ongoing conversation, and noncommittal since the group has not reached consensus.
+This is an ongoing conversation, and noncommittal since the group has not reached consensus.

 Although this work has helped the group to resolve some of the underlying issues with the ISP process and develop solutions for issues tied to Task 1 and Task 6, PAs recommend continuing the incorporation of project development protocol (including Task 1) into the ISP study process to address existing gaps and to tackle project specific issues.
 At the same time, the T2WG participants require additional time to resolve all identified ISP issues and to create an action plan to revise the ISP guide based on that.